TheLayersProject/Layers/README.md

         - <i>...\Qt\6.5.x\msvc2019_64\bin</i>
 5. Build Layers
     - Clone this project
-    - Open the project file *Layers.vcxproj*
+    - Open the solution file *Layers.sln*
-    - From the menu bar, select *Build > Build Layers*
+    - From the menu bar, select *Build > Build Solution*

 ### Testing Layers

-Since Layers is a library, a separate application that is implemented with Layers is required to test changes.
-The [Layers Demo](https://github.com/huntermalm/Layers-Demo) application is recommended for that purpose.
-Visit the GitHub page for the Layers Demo to find steps on how to build it from source-code.
+To test Layers, select *Debug > Start Debugging* from the menu bar.
+This will launch the *Layers Demo* application.

 ### Documentation